capicua4454/arb-assist/README.md

 ## 🕹️ Features:
 - 📈 Auto Bot Control: Turn your bot on when markets pump, off when they cool down.,
 - 💰 Maximize Profits: Keep more of your wins, waste less on gas.,
-- 📝 Dynamic Config Generation: Create smb-onchain configs using smb-copy.,
+- 📝 Dynamic Config Generation: Create smb-onchain configs using arb-assist.,
 - 🛠️ Market Intelligence: Copy mints and pools from any arb program or wallet.,
 - 📊 Smart Filtering: Filter mints by successful arb transactions, ROI, and net swap volume.,
 - ⚙️ Adaptive Fee Scaling: Set priority fees dynamically via Helius or copied wallets using percentiles.,